Who is Liable in a Dog Bite Case?

 California’s Dog Bite Law

 There is no gray area in California’s dog bite law.
 Section 3342 of the civil code clearly assigns responsibility to the dog owner in certain situations.
-For example, the code holds the pet owner accountable if the bite occurs on any public property or private property, even if the property belongs to the person who owns the dog.
+For example, the code states the pet owner is accountable if the bite occurs on any public property or private property, even if the property belongs to the person who owns the dog.
 The state created the code to protect people who were victimized by dogs that the pet owners knew were capable of causing harm.
 The state of California also has a “one bite” rule in its dog bite cases.
 That means that the court can hold the owner liable the very first time the pet attacks a person.